22940dev/port-jarvis/content/notes/how-to-pull-request-fork-github/index.md

 ---

-I'll admit, I need to refer back to these notes whenever I'm preparing to contribute to an open-source project.
-It's certainly not the most intuitive process, but at least it's the same wherever the project is located — for example, I host my [own private GitLab CE instance](https://git.jarv.is/jake).
-The universality of Git is what makes it great! 👍
+I'll admit, I need to refer back to these notes sometimes when I'm preparing to contribute to an open-source project.
+It's certainly not the most [intuitive](https://ohshitgit.com/) process, but at least it's **exactly the same** wherever the project is located — for example, I host my own [small Gitea server](https://code.jarv.is/) to back up some of my GitHub account.
+This instant compatibility between completely different services is precisely what makes Git great! 🏆